checkly/docs.checklyhq.com/site/content/docs/monitoring/monitoring.md

     parent: "Monitoring"
 ---

-Checklyyyy runs your API & browser checks every x minutes, based on an interval you select.
+Checkly runs your API & browser checks every x minutes, based on an interval you select.
 We have different minimum intervals for each check type:

 - API checks can be scheduled to run **every 10 seconds**.